 3.6 Assessment of drought severity of drought

-The severity of the drought will be contingent upon the values of at least three out of four impact indicators viz.
+The severity of the drought will be contingent upon the values of at least three out of four impact indicators, viz.
 Agriculture, Remote sensing, Soil moisture and Hydrology in the following manner:

-Severe drought: If at least two of the selected 3 impact indicators are in ‘severe’ category and one is ‘moderate’ category, then the area is considered to be in severe drought.
+Severe drought: If at least two of the selected 3 impact indicators are in the ‘severe’ category and one is ‘moderate’ category, then the area is considered to be in severe drought.

-Moderate drought: If at least two of the selected 3 impact indicators are on ‘moderate’ category then the area is considered to be in moderate drought.
+Moderate drought: If at least two of the selected 3 impact indicators are in the ‘moderate’ category, then the area is considered to be in moderate drought.

-For all other cases the area is considered to be in normal condition.
+For all other cases, the area is considered to be in normal condition.

 Results and Discussion